vicariousdrama/howto/lightning/nodeless-and-aws-serverless-example.md

 Leave the rest of the data defaulted and click `Create table` at the bottom.

-## AWS: Create Lambda Execution Role
+## AWS: Create Identity and Access Management Policy and Role

 Now we'll define a custom IAM role for use by the Lambda functions that will be created later.
 This will have appropriate permissions for writing logs to cloudwatch, the necessary permissions for the DynamoDB table, and access to the S3 Bucket.